harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 <img class="mx-auto" src="https://user-images.githubusercontent.com/595772/215643430-5d386c1c-4cb2-4f7a-98f0-3aefc6c3e272.png">

-I want to record the issues I ran into below in case I need them later.
+I want to record the issues I ran into below in case I need to refer to them later.

 - 3.8.x has the following error (python 3.9.7 works but has other errors):